-INTRODUCTION 7 1.
-Prea amble 9 2.
-Initi lications of the Implementation of the Minder ative "Governance" votes New "remuneration" votes 13 13 15 2016 PROXY VOTING GUIDELINES 1.
-1.1 1.2 ounts, Dividend and Discharge Annual report and accounts Discharge of the board of directors Allocation of income and dividend distribution 21 21 21 23 2.
-2.1 2.2 2.3 rd of Directors Election or re-election of non-executive directors Election or re-election of executive directors Election or re-election of the chairman of the board of directors Election or re-election of the members of the remuneration committee Grouped elections or re-elections of directors 24 26 27 27 29 3. - it Firm 30 4.
-4.1 4.2 4.3 rd and Executive Remuneration Remuneration system / remuneration report / incentive plans Total remuneration amount for the board of directors Amount of fixed remuneration for the executive management Maximum amount of variable remuneration (prospective or retrospective vote) Total remuneration amount (fixed and variable) for the executive 31 31 32 32 4.6 management Length of employment contracts and of notice periods of the members of the executive management 33 34 5.
-Cap 5.1 5.2 5.3 ital Structure and Shareholder Rights Changes in the capital structure Capital increase without specific purpose Capital increase for a specific purposes, with pre-emptive rights 35 35 35 36
+IN TRO DUCTION 7 1.
+Pre amble 9 2. - lications of the Implementation of the Minder iative "Governance" votes "Remuneration" votes 13 13 15 20 17 F PROXY VOTING GUIDELINES 19 1.
+Acc 1.1 1.2 1.3 ounts, Dividend and Discharge Annual report and accounts Discharge of the board of directors Allocation of income and dividend distribution 21 21 21 23 2.
+Boa 2.1 2.2 2.3 2.4 2.5 Election or re-election of non-executive directors Election or re-election of executive directors Election or re-election of the chairman of the board of directors Election or re-election of the members of the remuneration committee Grouped elections or re-elections of directors 24 24 26 27 27 28 2 - 20 29 3.
+3.1 liting Firm Election or re-election of the auditing firm 29 4.
+Boa 4.1 4.2 4.3 4.4 4.5 4.6 rd and Executive Remuneration Remuneration system / remuneration report / incentive plans Total remuneration amount for the board of directors Amount of fixed remuneration for the executive management Maximum amount of variable remuneration (prospective or retrospective vote) Total remuneration amount (fixed and variable) for the executive management Length of employment contracts and of notice periods of the members of the executive management 31 31 32 32 33 33 5.
+Ca p 5.1 5.2 5.3 Tital Structure and Shareholder Rights Changes in the capital structure Capital increase without specific purpose Capital increase for a specific purpose, with pre-emptive rights 35 35 35 36

-5.4 5.5 Capital increase for a specific purpose, without pre-emptive rights Share repurchase with cancellation or capital reduction via 36 5.5 reimbursement of par value 37 5.6 Share repurchase without cancellation 37 5.7 Capital reduction via cancellation of shares 38 5.8 Removal or introduction of a new class of shares 38 5.9 Removal or introduction of a limit on voting rights 38 Removal or introduction of an opting out or opting up clause 39 5.11 Introduction or renewal of anti-takeover provisions 39 6.
-Mer gers, Acquisitions, and Relocations 40 7.
-Amendments to the Articles of Association 41 7.1 Various amendments to the articles of association 41 Fixing of the minimum and maximum board size 41 Modification of the length of the mandate of directors 42 7.4 Modifications of the articles of association in connection with the Minder ordinance 42 8.
+5.4 5.5 Capital increase for a specific purpose, without pre-emptive rights Share repurchase with cancellation or capital reduction via 36 0.0 reimbursement of par value 37 5.6 Share repurchase without cancellation 37 5.7 Capital reduction via cancellation of shares 38 5.8 Cancellation or introduction of a class of shares 38 5.9 Removal or introduction of a limit on voting rights 38 Removal or introduction of an opting out or opting up clause 39 39 ~ Introduction or renewal of anti-takeover provisions 6.
+Ner 6.1 gers, Acquisitions, and Relocations 40 40 Proposals for mergers, acquisitions, and relocations 7.
+Am 7.1 endments to the Articles of Association Various amendments to the articles of association 41 41 7.1 Fixing of the minimum and maximum board size 41 7.3 Modification of the length of the mandate of directors 42 7.4 Modifications of the articles of association related to the Minder ordinance 42 8.
 Sha reholder Resolutions 45 9.
-Other Business 46 9.1 Resolutions that are not on the agenda 46 9.2 Election or re-election of the independent representative 46 Ap pen dix 1: Independence criteria for the members of the board of directors 47 Ap pen dix 2: Maximum number of external mandates 49 Ap pen dix 3: Transparency and structure requirements with n regard to the remuneration system 50 Ap pen dix 4: Transparency and structure requirements with n regard to variable remuneration 52 Ap pen dix 5: Shareholder Resolutions 55
+Oth er Business 46 9.1 Resolutions not featured on the agenda 46 9.2 Election or re-election of the independent representative 46 Appendix 1: Independence criteria for the members of the board of directors 47 Αp pen dix 2: Maximum number of external mandates 49 Appendix 3: Transparency and structure requirements with regard to the remuneration system 50 50 Αp dix 4: Transparency and structure requirements with regard to variable remuneration 5 52 Appendix 5: Shareholder Resolutions 55